 Spyware can infect you at any time, but the lax security on public Wi-Fi increases the likelihood of catching the bug.

-In the end however, the best anti-malware solution out there are your own Internet skills.
-That’s why we always recommend you:
+However, in the end, the best anti-malware solution out there is your own Internet skills.
+That’s why we always recommend to you: